fvarrui/JavaPackager/README.md

 > :eyes: See [JavaPackager changes and fixes](https://github.com/fvarrui/JavaPackager/releases).

+## History

+It was born while teaching to my students how to build and distribute their Java apps, and after seeing that a chain of several plugins was needed to achieve this task, I decided to develop a plugin :ring: to govern them all.

 ## How to use this plugin

 ### Config your project and package your app with Maven